ACCESSIBILITY IS BOTH ESSENTIAL AND USEFUL

 Accessible websites and online content are more likely to attract a wider audience of potential users.
 For UNCG this means expanding its reach into a variety of areas, which could lead to an increase in website visitors, enrollment in courses, use of services, and more.

 Also, accessible websites have higher search engine optimization.
-This means that accessible websites are ranked higher and will be closer to the top of Google, Yahoo, or another search engine.
+This means that accessible websites are ranked higher and will be closer to the top of Google, Yahoo, and other search engines.
 It is also less expensive to build an accessible, standards-compliant website at the start, rather than going back and redesigning it from the ground up.